14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

 3. Falling for Unrealistic Promises from Developers

-• Investigate the developer's history and reputation.
+• Investigate the developer's reputation and past projects to assess their track record.

 4. Not Understanding Investment Requirements